-On 14 February 2020, Leclanché signed a warrant agreement with Yorkville (the "Yorkville Warrant Agreement").
+On 14 February 2020, Leclanché signed a warrant agreement (the "Yorkville Warrant Agreement") with with YA II PN, LTD (the "Original Investor" or "Yorkville"), a fund belonging to Yorkville Advisors, a US New Jersey-based investment firm offering debt and equity financing to global, small and micro-cap companies.
 Subject to the terms of this agreement, the Company issues to the warrant holder, Yorkville, on each facility utilisation date a number of warrants (0.25 multiplied by the converted relevant loan amount and divided by the exercise price).
 Upon exercise of a warrant and payment of the then-current exercise price to Leclanché, Yorkville is entitled to receive one Leclanché share for each warrant exercised.
 The warrants may be exercised at any time during the applicable exercise period, i.e. the period commencing on the issue date of the warrants and ending on the third anniversary of such issue date.
 Each warrant shall be exercisable at the then-current exercise price, a price equal to 1.2 multiplied by the closing price of one Leclanché share, one trading day immediately preceding the facilitation utilisation date relating to the relevant warrants.

 In 2020, the Company has issued three series of warrants to Yorkville alongside the tranches drawn under the Yorkville Facility Agreement representing 931'141 Warrants.
+These Warrants have been valued at fair value at grant date using the Black Scholes Model.
+No additional warrants have been issued in 2021.

-3. Loans
+Loans